Robert Rauschenberg and Susan Weil

 The Blueprints, 1950

-In the summer of 1949, Susan Weil introduced her partner Robert Rauschenberg to the process of exposing blueprint paper at her family home on Outer Island, Connecticut.
-What began as a playful experiment rooted in Weil’s childhood memories grew into a striking series of large-scale works created together.
-Weil and Rauschenberg laid sheets of light-sensitive paper in the sun, arranging everyday objects and human figures to capture fleeting silhouettes and delicate traces of presence.
+In the summer of 1949, Susan Weil introduced her partner Robert Rauschenberg to the process of exposing blueprint paper at her family home in Connecticut.
+What began as a playful experiment rooted in Weil’s childhood memories soon transformed into a striking series of large-scale works.
+Together they laid sheets of light-sensitive paper in the sun, arranging objects and human figures to capture fleeting silhouettes and delicate traces of presence preserved in deep blue.

-This new publication brings together the complete blueprint works from this short but influential period, alongside rare photographs by Life magazine photographer Wallace Kirkland, who documented Susan and Robert’s collaboration in New York — images that quietly hint at the erasure women artists so often faced, even in their own stories.
+This new publication brings together the complete collaborative works from this brief but influential period, along with unseen photographs by Wallace Kirkland, who documented their time in New York in images that reflect the erasure women artists so often faced, even within their own stories.

 Pages - 80